-This is the web page for my course on Auctions and Market Design.
-It also includes four lectures from the course, Economic Engineering, which I co-teach with Axel Ockenfels and Alex Westkamp. as well as my materials for Economic Engineering, taught in Fall 2020 for graduate students at the University of Cologne.
-Students are encouraged to take both courses for a broad introduction in Market Design.
+This is the webpage for my course on Auctions and Market Design co-taught with Dirk Bergemann.
+It also includes four lectures from the course, Economic Engineering, which I co-teach with Axel Ockenfels and Alex Westkamp.
+Students are encouraged to take both courses for a broad introduction to Market Design.

 Market design combines auction and matching theory with behavioral and experimental economics to design innovative markets to better meet goals.
 Applications are seen in almost all markets and government programs that assign and sometimes price scarce resources.
 Market design research leads to a better understanding of the incentives that guide behavior.
 Applications include matching students to schools, interns to hospitals, and kidneys to patients.
 In settings where prices are used to motivate behavior, auction markets are developed to assign and price scarce resources.
 Applications include markets in mobile communications, electricity, financial securities, transportation, and emissions.